 Choosing a beach bridesmaid dress can be tricky because there’s so much to consider like the weather, the formality (or lack of), and of course the overall theme you’re going for.
-So in today’s post, I’m sharing six tips & ideas to help you choose a beach bridesmaid dress style that will help your BFF’s look shapely in the sand, remain cool in the heat, and will allow them to kick up their heels (or flip flops in this case!) and dance the night away in style!
+So in today’s post, I’m sharing six tips & ideas to help you choose a beach bridesmaid dress style that will help your BFF’s look shapely in the sand, remain cool in the heat, and will allow them to kick up their heels (or flip-flops) and dance the night away in style!

 Beach Bridesmaid Dress Tips & Ideas

-Chiffon is a light weight fabric that is highly sought after by brides and bridesmaids for beach weddings.
+Chiffon is a lightweight fabric that is highly sought after by brides and bridesmaids for beach weddings.
 It is soft, silky (without being clingy), structured, and can be worn in every color imaginable.
 Sand will easily brush off of this smooth fabric and a dress composed of chiffon will blow gently in the ocean’s breeze.
-It will keep your bridesmaid cool without soaking up unsightly sweat like silk or jersey cotton tend to do.
+It will keep your bridesmaid cool without soaking up unsightly sweat like silk or jersey cotton tends to do.

-Short, knee length or tea length are ideal hemlines for a beach bridesmaid dress.
-It won’t leave you feeling weighed down, over dressed, and will not drag in the sand or get wet in the surf.
-Purchasing a dress that has a short, staggered hemline ensures movement, while a short sheath or A-line silhouette ensures a figure friendly shape.
-You can even shop for a short dress style with a lace, beaded, or satin ribbon embellished hemline to accent these beach friendly lengths.
+Short, knee-length or tea-length are ideal hemlines for a beach bridesmaid dress.
+It won’t make you feel weighed down or overdressed.
+And it won’t drag in the sand or get wet in the surf.
+Purchasing a dress that has a short, staggered hemline ensures movement, while a short sheath or A-line silhouette ensures a figure-friendly shape.
+You can even shop for a shorter dress style with a lace, beaded, or satin ribbon embellished hemline to accent these beach-friendly lengths.

 Choose one defined embellishment